silviow/be-the-hero/README.md

 # Be The Hero
 :pray: An app to help NGOs.

-Cross-platform application being developed for study purposes with Node.js, React.js and React Native during [@Rocketseat](https://github.com/rocketseat)'s "Semana Omnistack 11" event.
+Cross-platform application developed for study purposes with Node.js, React.js and React Native during [@Rocketseat](https://github.com/rocketseat)'s "Semana Omnistack 11" event.

 Some technologies and tools used on this project: